 Travis Duddles who owns the Gorge Fly Shop describes how to choose a fly rod.
 Travis, who opened the fly shop at age 17, shares his story of how he has built a great local fly shop out of Hood River.

 Find out what the first thing you should be thinking about when starting to need a new fly rod.
 We break down each of the different levels and price ranges of rods and what you get from each.

-Click below and listen to the Travis Duddles Interview:
+Click below and listen to the Fly Rod Setup Podcast with Travis Duddles:

 Click Here to get the PDF Transcript or scroll to the bottom of this post to read the full transcript.

 08:50 – Travis notes the Echo Carbon in $150 range and the Redington Vice in the $200 range.
 The Sage Foundation is in the $300 range and a first step in the US made rods.
 Click here to get a free fly line with your Sage Foundation Purchase

 11:00 – The Loomis Asquith is a great rod in the over a $1000 range

 I also dug into the topic of how to choose a new fly fishing line with Cortland Line Companies own Brooks Robinson.